Communication (COM)

 This course provides students with an overview of ethical standards relevant to social behavior and an in-depth study of contemporary ethical issues facing communicators.
 Students will apply ethical perspectives such as virtue, universalism, utilitarianism, egalitarianism, dialogic ethics, postmodernism, and the feminist ethic of care to contemporary ethical issues in interpersonal, organizational, public, and mass mediated communication contexts.
 Concepts of truth, confidentiality, conflict of interest, social justice, and other issues will be addressed.

-This course explores how the media industries of television, radio, and the web have grown and changed through exploration of the economics, regulation, and effects of current entertainment and news media.
-Students will analyze how media companies make decisions based on research, discuss up to the minute news related to the business practices of media conglomerates, and learn the impact of media business decisions on society and culture.
+This course explores the development and change in legacy and new media industries.
+Issues of economics, regulation, and trends in both entertainment and news media are considered.
+Students will learn how media companies use research to make strategic decisions, discuss the latest trends and business practices of media conglomerates, and analyze the impact of media business decisions on society and culture.

 This course entails reporting for TV and radio broadcast with an emphasis